 The ECOs are primarily looking at the following criteria in your bank statements.

 |UK trip expenses||Is capable to spend about £100-150 per day per person|

 |Monthly income||Have a monthly income of at least half of total UK trip expenses|

 |Sufficient funds||Have funds that are more than twice of the total UK trip expenses|

 |Spending and saving patterns||Have been saving consistently for the UK trip and not borrowed money from someone else|

-Let’s look at each these in detail.
+Let’s look at each of these criteria in detail.

 How much money per day do you need for UK visitor visa?

 The UK is an expensive country.
 A hotel room would cost at least £50 per night.
-Food about £10-20 per meal.
+Food is about £10-20 per meal.
 Add transportation, entry tickets to attractions, shopping, etc. So, total expenses can range from £100-150 per day per person.